Toqozz/toqozz.github.io/_posts/2024-12-01-matrix-math-confusion.md

 Vector4 result = object_to_clip * local_pos;
 ```

----

 ## One More Example
-To make things abundantly clear, here how a typical vertex shader in GLSL (which uses column vectors -- post-multiplication) would calculate `gl_Position`, given raw matrices from `VectorMath` that have not been transposed:
+To make things abundantly clear, here's how a typical vertex shader in GLSL (which uses column vectors -- post-multiplication) would calculate `gl_Position`, given raw matrices from `VectorMath` that have not been transposed:
 ```glsl
 layout(location = 0) in vec3 inPosition;
 uniform mat4 objectMatrix;